talkjs/country-flag-emoji-polyfill/README.md

 ### How to build

-This might need updates if [Twemoji Mozilla](https://github.com/mozilla/twemoji-colr) gets new version - especially if new country flags are added.
+This might need updates if [Twemoji Mozilla](https://github.com/mozilla/twemoji-colr) gets a new version - especially if new country flags are added.

 - clone the repo
-- make sure you're on a system with bash, fonttools and curl (On my WSL, a single `apt install fonttools` was enough)
+- make sure you're on a system with bash, fonttools and curl (On my WSL/Ubuntu, a single `apt install fonttools` was enough)
 - run `npm run make-font`
 - find the new font in `dist/TwemojiCountryFlags.woff2`